Advisory Services

 Contact: advisor@mbarchives.ca

-The Association for Manitoba Archives established its Advisory Services Program in 1990.
-This is one of several programs offered by the AMA to support and encourage the development of sustainable archives in Manitoba.
+The Association for Manitoba Archives (AMA) established its Advisory Services Program in 1990.
+This is one of the programs offered to support and encourage the development of sustainable archives in Manitoba.

 • advice to archival institutions working to improve procedures and practices

-• advice to organizations desiring to care for their archival records
+• guidance to organizations, communities, and individuals caring for their archival records

-• advice to organizations that may wish to start an archives
+• support to organizations and communities that may wish to start an archives

 How we do it:

-Advice and information may be delivered through site assessment, individual consultation and/or workshops.
+Advice and information may be delivered through site assessment, individual consultation, and/or hands on training and workshops.

 Who is eligible?

-Members of the Association for Manitoba Archives, not-for-profit organizations, or businesses that have been in existence for a minimum of five years and do not have an agreement with an existing archives; and individuals holding significant records.
+AMA members, not-for-profit organizations, businesses (that have existed for 5+ years and do not have an agreement with an existing archives), community groups, and individuals with significant historical records.

-To discuss or arrange Advisory Services please contact the Advisory Services Committee Chair.
+To discuss or arrange for advisory services, please contact the AMA Archives Advisor, Sarah Story.

-Note: Eligible applicants must be willing to make their archives accessible to the public on a regular basis within a reasonable period of time after the completion of the advisory process.
+Note: Eligible applicants must be willing to make their archives publicly accessible and/or available to their community within a reasonable period of time after the completion of receiving advisory services support.

 Resources:

-The AMA has created a number of resources to which institutions may refer.
-They can be found on our Professional Development page.
+The AMA has compiled useful resources that can be found on our Advisory Services Resources page.

 Powered by Wild Apricot Membership Software